Cause to enable all causes:

 As reported by OXFAM this year 2016 and for the first time in history, over 50% of all the world’s wealth including life support infrastructure, is now owned in public deed by less than 1% of the world’s population.
 This transfer has been on the basis of contracts where money itself has been misrepresented by a false notion of money commonly assumed by all rich and poor.
 The above extravagant statistic, has only been possible due to a misrepresentation of money resulting in an invalid and grotesquely unjust attribution of value and merit contravening the most fundamental Principles of Justice, Logic and Reason.

 As a result, society finds itself in increasing turmoil and failure on all fronts (moral, political, environmental, health, justice…etc.).
-Everything today is dependent on “money” and its current misrepresentation, is the greatest single means by which our practical ability to exercise fundamental rights and freedoms is being stifled and even extinguished.
+Everything today is dependent on “money” and its current misrepresentation, representing the greatest single means by which our practical ability to exercise fundamental rights and freedoms is being stifled and even extinguished.
 This is why the MSTA is a “cause to enable all causes”, as once money has been made technically and legally coherent, all issues gain clarity so that Justice and the Rule of Law can be better served in the interest of both rich and poor.

 - Money is being misrepresented in practice;